History of the Jews in Mexico: 21st century and modern immigration

-In the 21st century, the National Institute of Anthropology and History has achieved important recoveries of colonial Crypto-Jewish heritage.
+In the 21st century, the National Institute of Anthropology and History has made significant discoveries of colonial Crypto-Jewish heritage.
 Including the identification and restoration of the mikveh of Juliantla, Guerrero.
 Dated to the late 16th century, this is the oldest mikveh in the Americas.
 In 2017, the Mexican Consulate in New York City recovered the Carvajal Manuscript, the oldest known work by a Jewish author in the Americas, after it was stolen from the National Archives in 1932.

 There has not been a new wave of Jewish immigration from the Old World to Mexico in the 21st century, instead small numbers of Jews have arrived as part of larger general migrations from Latin American countries.
 In 2021, construction began on the Ciudad de la Torá in Ixtapan de la Sal, a planned community aimed at attracting Haredi Jews from within Mexico as well as immigrants from Latin America.

 As of the September 2019 deadline, there had been more than 33,000 Mexican applications for Spanish citizenship through a 2015 program aimed at the descendants of the Jewish expulsions from Spain.
 By October 2019, only 8,128 applicants had been processed, of which 815 were granted Spanish citizenship.
 In early 2021, former President of Mexico (1988–1994) Carlos Salinas de Gortari obtained Spanish citizenship through this program.

 In 2018, Claudia Sheinbaum became the first Jewish person and first elected woman (second after interim Rosario Robles) to be the Head of Government of Mexico City.
 In 2023, she resigned her position in order to launch her candidacy for the presidency in the 2024 election.
 In June 2024, she was elected President of Mexico, becoming the first woman and the first person of predominantly Jewish heritage to hold the office.
 (Note: Carlos Salinas de Gortari, president of Mexico from 1988 to 1994, is of partial colonial-era Sephardic Jewish descent.)